Death metal in Indonesia: Presence in Indonesia

-Due to the widespread proliferation of grindcore, death metal and other western extreme music styles into Indonesia via tape trading throughout the 1980s and 1990s, there is no definitive date in which to categorise the origins of the scene.
-Vocalist of early Indonesian stoner metal act Seringai, Arian 13 told VICE news in 2017 that the 1990 Napalm Death album Harmony Corruption was one of the "first nationally available death metal/grind albums", possessing an "obviously huge" impact upon the development of the scene.
-A number of prominent grindcore acts were formed throughout the 1990s and early 2000s, with Jasad being formed in 1990, Funeral Inception in 2000, and Noxa in 2002.
+Due to the widespread proliferation of death metal and other western music styles into Indonesia via tape trading throughout the 1980s and 1990s, there is no definitive date to determine when a death metal fandom in the country developed.
+Vocalist of early Indonesian stoner metal act Seringai, Arian 13 told Vice in 2017 that the 1990 Napalm Death album Harmony Corruption was one of the "first nationally available death metal/grind albums", possessing an "obviously huge" impact upon the development of the scene.
+A number of prominent death metal acts were formed throughout the 1990s and early 2000s, with Jasad being formed in 1990, Funeral Inception in 2000, and Noxa in 2002.

-Napalm Death directly inspired a number of Indonesian musicians, with prominent local band Jasad especially citing Napalm Death as an influence on their early sound, and the vocalist of Tengkorak recalling that he learned how to scream by listening to the vocal patterns of Barney Greenway.
-Arif "Gobel" Budiman, of Rottenomicon, also told VICE that his band probably wouldn't have existed if it wasn't for Harmony Corruption.
-VICE also noted Napalm Death's 2005 concert in Ancol, North Jakarta, as the event that "cemented Indonesia's place as a must-stop country on the extreme music world tour circuit".
-The foundation of the grindcore scene in East Bandung, according to Forgotten vocalist Addy Gembel, occurred concurrently with the ongoing industralisation of a previously semi-rural farming community, reflective of the anxieties generated by such historical development.
+Napalm Death directly inspired a number of Indonesian musicians, with the brutal death metal band Jasad especially citing Napalm Death as an influence on their early sound, and the vocalist of Tengkorak recalling that he learned how to scream by listening to the vocal patterns of Barney Greenway.
+Arif "Gobel" Budiman, of Rottenomicon, also told Vice that his band probably wouldn't have existed if it wasn't for Harmony Corruption.
+Vice also noted Napalm Death's 2005 concert in Ancol, North Jakarta, as the event that "cemented Indonesia's place as a must-stop country on the extreme music world tour circuit".
+The foundation of the death metal scene in East Bandung, according to Forgotten vocalist Addy Gembel, occurred concurrently with the ongoing industrialisation of a previously semi-rural farming community, reflective of the anxieties generated by such historical development.

-Indonesian grindcore has even aroused interest from labels in regions where the genre is more popular, with Dutch D.I.Y label Extreme Terror Production releasing a compilation featuring exclusively Indonesian bands entitled Grindonesia.
-Prominent foreign grindcore musicians have also made guest appearances on Indonesian releases, with Noxa featuring featuring Jason Netherton of Misery Index and Shane McLachlan of the band Phobia on their 2011 album Legacy.
+Indonesian death metal has even aroused interest from labels in regions where the genre is more popular, with Dutch D.I.Y label Extreme Terror Production releasing a compilation featuring exclusively Indonesian bands entitled Grindonesia.

-Cultural Attitudes
+Artistry

 The Indonesian metal scene as a whole is largely characterised by the centrality of the values of respect, politeness, tolerance, and patience within Indonesian culture, in addition to a general unwillingness to criticise others.
-This is in direct contrast to the confrontational, and often provocative themes present in the grindcore of Europe and the US.
+This is in direct contrast to the confrontational, and often provocative themes present in the death metal of Europe and the US.
 As James notes, a majority of the scenes members are broadly socially conservative and respectful members of a pluralistic and diverse, but hierarchical society.
-Indonesian metal musicians usually separate their own personal religious beliefs from their music, but exceptions do exist.
+Indonesian metal musicians usually separate their own personal religious beliefs from their music, although there are exceptions to this.
+However, underground bands are bold and they are open to criticizing the politics of Indonesia.